-Lusong Coral Garden, the vast coral garden beneath Lusong Island in southwestern Coron, Palawan province offers crystal-clear water and great visibility.
-This is thanks to a strong current that moves constantly, benefitting both the corals and the visitors.
+Lusong Coral Garden, the vast coral garden beneath Lusong Island in southwestern Coron, Palawan province, offers crystal-clear water and great visibility.
+This is thanks to a strong current that constantly moves, benefitting both the corals and the visitors.

 Firstly, the current brings in a fresh supply of nutrient-rich water that nurtures the many coral and fish species.
 Then for snorkelers and divers, it pushes you along the shelf so that you can simply drift along without having to kick your fins.